 The shear catalog we use is processed through the Fourier\_Quad \citep[FQ;][]{2008MNRAS.383..113Z} pipeline, based on the third public data release of HSC, which covers an area of about 1400 deg$^2$ and includes about 100 million galaxies \citep{Liu2024zlh}.
 The FQ method employs multipole moments of galaxy images in Fourier space for shear measurements, including five shear estimators: \(G_1\), \(G_2\), \(N\), \(U\), and \(V\). \(G_i\) is based on the galaxy quadrupole moments in Fourier space. $N$ is a normalization factor used to estimate and correct the impact of noise and the Point Spread Function (PSF). $U$ and $V$ are the additional terms taking care of the parity properties of the shear estimators in the PDF-SYM method, which is a novel way of estimating shear statistics.
 Their specific definitions can be found in \cite{Zhang2017}.

 The shear catalog records basic information about galaxies such as position, signal-to-noise ratio ($\nu_F$, \cite{Li2021}), magnitude, and shear estimators.
 Photometric redshift (photo-$z$) information is sourced from the DEmP method in \cite{nishizawa2020photometric}, which demonstrates very low bias and scatter for photo-z less than 1.5.
 Therefore, we limit the maximum photo-$z$ of background galaxies to 1.5.
-Additionally, since the scatter photo-$z$ for our sample is estimated to be about 0.02-0.04 (Table 2 in \cite{nishizawa2020photometric}), to reduce the intrusion of foreground galaxies due to photo-$z$ errors, we use the background galaxies whose photo-$z$ of background galaxies is larger than the lens redshift plus 0.1, i.e., \(z_s > z_l + 0.1\).
+Additionally, since the scatter photo-$z$ for our sample is estimated to be about 0.02-0.04 (Table 2 in \cite{nishizawa2020photometric}), to reduce the intrusion of foreground galaxies due to photo-$z$ errors, we use the background galaxies whose photo-$z$ are larger than the lens redshift plus 0.1, i.e., \(z_s > z_l + 0.1\).
 To enhance the accuracy of shear measurements, we select background galaxies with signal-to-noise ratio larger than 4 and absolute field distortion $|g_f|$ smaller than 0.02 (see Appendix \ref{sec:FD} for more details on $g_f$).